erizov/Professor/semester_2/lecture_11_repository_patterns/data_mapper/README.md

 ## Introduction

-Data Mapper addresses specific computational challenges.
+Content Mapper addresses specific computational challenges.

 This technique is applied in various domains to solve specific problems efficiently.
 Understanding this approach enables developers to solve related problems effectively.